 American Literary Studies

-Sara Vigil is currently a PhD student in American Literature within the English Department at the University of New Mexico.
+Sara Vigil is currently a PhD student in American Literary Studies in the English Department at the University of New Mexico.
 She earned her M.A. in English Literature in 2015 and her B.A. in English and Secondary Education in 2012, both from New Mexico Highlands University.
-Her research focuses on American Southwest Chicana/o and Native American Literature, and the ties to nature and identity.
-She has presented her research at the Southwest Popular/American Culture Association Conference in Albuquerque, NM (2015).
+Her research focuses on the impact that patriarchy and nature has on identity development in Chicana/o Literature of the American Southwest.
+She has presented her research at the Southwest Popular/American Culture Association Conference in Albuquerque, NM (2015), and her Master's Thesis was a literary analysis of texts by Chicano author Rudolfo Anaya and Native American Laguna Pueblo author Leslie Marmon Silko.